 I am a strong believer in encouraging the pursuit of knowledge since so far my personal pursuit has provided me great experiences in amazing places and given me enduring friendships.
 I am also passionate about promoting scientific literacy and as a researcher I am continually looking for creative ways to communicate science effectively and enthusiastically to broad audiences.
 My teaching experience during grad school has been very fulfilling in these regards.
 I enjoy teaching through enthusiasm by incorporating recent research into examples and providing the tools to empower the student to become the expert.

 I grew up in California and I think that there will always be some California sunshine in me.
 I love California's huge 'backyard.'
 I was a wilderness and white water rafting guide for Outdoor Adventures during my undergrad where I lead trips in Yosemite, Point Reyes and along the South Fork of the American River.
-I swim for Ontario Masters and occasionally compete in my favorite event the 200m free.
+I swim for a Masters team and occasionally compete in my favorite event the 200m free.
 When I am not working on my research I enjoying hiking, swimming, snowboarding, socializing, petting my two cats, painting, and daydreaming about Californian sunshine and wearing flip-flops!